Six Degrees of Separation

 "The Traveling Magician" advertisement, March 30, 1878 Harper's Weekly showing 1155 Broadway as the same address where the Edison Kinetoscope Parlor would open in 1894.

-A bust of Edison was located in the front section of the Kinetoscope parlor on opening day but was soon removed.
+A bust of Edison was located in the front section of the Kinetoscope parlor at 1155 Broadway on opening day but was soon removed.
 According to Alfred O. Tate, Edison's Private Secretary, a few weeks after the opening "I received a message from Edison asking me to remove it.
 He thought it undignified."

 Interior of first Kinetoscope parlor, 1155 Broadway, New York, in April 1894 (as seen in History of the Kinetograph Kinetoscope and Phono-Kinetograph) by W. K. L. Dickson and Antonia Dickson, p.
 53 ©1895.

-— The bust of Edison inside the storefront originally occupied by John Rogers, maker of "The Traveling Magician" in 1877 when Roger's studio was at 1155 Broadway being the same year Edison completed his Phonograph which was first announced in Harper's Weekly, March 30, 1878 and in the same issue in which John Rogers advertised his sculpture piece "The Traveling Magician" and in the same year Edison would first be called "The Wizard of Menlo Park."
+-- Edison's phonograph was first announced in Harper's Weekly, March 30, 1878.
+In that same issue John Rogers advertised his sculpture piece "The Traveling Magician."
+This was also the same year Edison would first be called "The Wizard of Menlo Park."

-— "The Photograph" sculpture made by John Rogers at 1155 Broadway at the same address where the first Kinetoscope Parlor would have its moving kinetograph pictures and a bust of Edison in the front of its parlor.
+— "The Photograph" sculpture made at Rogers' studio at 1155 Broadway was the same address of the first Kinetoscope Parlor where the bust of Edison was positioned in the front of that Kinetoscope Parlor in 1894.

 Additional Footnote: